 SOURCE 2: We Collect Personal Information Automatically.

-We automatically collect certain information from you when you access our Site.
+We collect information automatically from you when you visit the Sites.

 Cookies & Other Tracking Technologies.

 What are cookies and web beacons / pixel tags?
 A cookie is a small text file that our Sites save onto your computer or device when you use the Sites that provides us certain information about your activities.
 Cookies allow the Sites to remember your actions and preferences and recognize you or your browser, along with some information you provided.
 Web beacons / pixel tags are small graphics on a webpage that monitor your activity when viewing a webpage.